Template Numerical Library version\ main:bb09b17

 \[ u( 0 ) = 0, \]

 where \( c \) is a constant.
-We will solve it in parallel ODEs with different values \( c \in \langle c_{min}, c_{max} \rangle \).
-The exact solution can be found here.
-The code reads as follows:
+We aim to solve this ODE in parallel for a range of values \( c \in \langle c_{min}, c_{max} \rangle \).
+The exact solution for this equation is available here.
+The implementation for this parallel computation is detailed in the following code:

 1#include <iostream>